henryhe1/space-vitae/content/posts/residentsppe/index.md

 **We cannot act as if not having adequate PPE is normal or okay.**

 It is important to advocate for the safety of healthcare workers on the frontlines.
-It's also a good idea for you medical students to reflect and keep track of your emotions during this time, and note how health leaders are responding to this crisis.
+It's also a good idea for you medical students to reflect and keep track of your emotions during this time, and note how health leaders are responding to this crisis."

 {{</quote>}}